 Congratulations!
 You got to drink at holiday parties and probably wore some pretty cute outfits.
 You’re not going to be ginormous this winter, which means that you can keep the same winter coat and all of your winter clothes.
 And by the time your feet get really swollen, it will be flip-flop season!
 As an additional bonus, your baby will arrive in the fall—perfect strolling weather before it gets too cold.

 But wait!
 You’re going to be super-pregnant all summer.
 Imagine carrying a 40-pound heated blanket in your shirt at all times.
 Actually, you won’t have to imagine it; you’ll get to live it.
 By the time you’ll want to get out with your new baby, it will be cold and grey and then you’ll be stuck inside all winter.
 Great news about the holiday parties, though!
 I hope they were super-fun because you’re unlikely to attend any this year.

-What having a Christmas baby is really like If you’re getting pregnant in March or April, you won’t be super-preggo this summer (woo-hoo!), but you will have great cleavage and a cute little belly for summer halters and bikinis.
+If you’re getting pregnant in March or April, you won't be super-preggo this summer (woo-hoo!), but you will have great cleavage and a cute little belly for summer halters and bikinis.
 Also, you might have a Christmas baby (and the perfect excuse to miss your boss’s annual holiday potluck)!